littlecodemonkey/blog/content/docs/reading/brodsky_challenge/004_the_old_testament/_index.md

 ## Books in the Hebrew Bible (Tanakh)
 The Jewish canon is organized differently from the Christian Old Testament.
-Also the Masoretic Text does have some wording, order, and emphasis differences from the Greek translation in the Christian bible (Septuagint).
+Also the Masoretic (Jewish) Text does have some wording, order, and emphasis differences from the Greek translation in the Christian bible (Septuagint).
 Honestly, it's broken up a little better and a little more understandable to read in the Greek (Christian) version.